31 October 2025

 reached into nooks and climbed higher to see

-if they used my teeth up in the tree –and I knew
+if they hid my teeth up in the tree.
+And I heard

-mom laughed at me, but she also told me stories
+mom laugh at me, but she also told me stories

 when my grandfather’s geese chased her, bit her